stacks-network/stacks-core/sip/sip-001-burn-election.md

 arrival of a burn chain block triggers a leader election, and terminates the current leader's tenure.

-The basic structure for leader election through tunable proofs is that for some Stacks block _N_, the leader is selected via some function of that leader's proof-of-work and total cryptocurrency burnt in a previous block _N'_ on the underlying burn chain.
-In such a system, if a candidate _Alice_ wishes to be a leader of a Stacks block, she issues a burn transaction in the underlying burn chain which both destroys some cryptocurrency and encodes a proof-of-work.
+The basic structure for leader election through proof of burn is that for some Stacks block _N_, the leader is selected via some function of that leader's total cryptocurrency burnt in a previous block _N'_ on the underlying burn chain.
+In such a system, if a candidate _Alice_ wishes to be a leader of a Stacks block, she issues a burn transaction in the underlying burn chain which both destroys some cryptocurrency.
-The network then uses cryptographic sortition to choose a leader in a verifiably random process, weighted by the sums of the burn amounts and proofs-of-work in prior blocks.
+The network then uses cryptographic sortition to choose a leader in a verifiably random process, weighted by the sums of the burn amounts.
 The block in which this burn transaction is broadcasted is known as the "election block" for Stacks block _N_.

 Anyone can submit their candidacy as a leader by issuing a burn transaction on the underlying burn chain, and have a non-zero chance of being selected by the network as the leader of a future block.

-The proof-of-work and the proof-of-burn are first normalized, and then converted into a combined tunable proof score simply by calculating their weighted sum, according to a weight parameter _t_.
-If the normalized PoW score is `W` and the normalized proof-of-burn score is `B`, then the tunable proof score is `S = (1-t)W + tB`.
-A value for `S` will be calculated for each candidate, and used to calculate the probability that the candidate will be selected.
-The value `W` will be measured as the number of tokens burned, divided by the total number of tokens burned by all candidates.
-The value `B` will be measured as the expected number of proof-of-work attempts the candidate had to make to calculate their solution, divided by the total expected number of attempts across all candidates.

 ### Committing to a chain tip